Nimmy-Plays1234/Communication-Strategies/README.md

 │   │   │   • Parametric model in Blender or OpenSCAD
 │   │   │   • FEM analysis with open‑source Calculix/ Elmer (or PyElastica for beam theory)
-│   │   │   • optimization loop in Python (SciPy, DEAP) to meet target stiffness/ travel │   │   │   • visualise deformation in ParaView; store results on S3 via AWS Palace │   │   ├─ Integration points
+│   │   │   • optimization loop in Python (SciPy, DEAP) to meet target stiffness/ travel │   │   │   • visualize deformation in ParaView; store results on S3 via AWS Palace │   │   ├─ Integration points
 │   │   │   • Attach compliant mounts to tensegrity nodes using nano‑tape → self‑aligning chassis
 │   │   │   • Use flexure hinges to hold micro‑fluidic chips, reducing stress on fragile bonds